 A route is a plan for a ride.
 A route will include a path, an elevation profile, and can include a cuesheet, points of interest, photos, and more.
 You can create your own routes or find routes that other users have create.
 Find out more about the difference between a Route and a Ride.

-If you’re already comfortable creating a route, check out Advanced Route Planning to learn more about features available for Basic and Premium subscribers and Estimated Time for Premium subscribers.
+If you’re already comfortable creating a route, check out Advanced Route Planning to learn more about features available for Premium subscribers and Estimated Time for Basic and Premium subscribers.

 Avoiding Control Point Issues: While planning a route, a common issue that may pop-up is a missing or incorrect cue.
 This is caused by clicking an intersection.
 This pop-up will give you the alert and oppurtunity to undo your last click on the map.